Massachusetts Homestead Protection Act

 If you are considering purchasing a Massachusetts home one of the things you may be asked at some point, more than likely by your attorney or even possibly by the bank’s attorney, is whether you would like to have Massachusetts Homestead Protection.

 Folks this is one easiest Real Estate decisions you could have make!
 Raise your hand immediately and say you want it.
 The Massachusetts Homestead declaration is one of the most important types of insurance you can have on your home!

 The Homestead protection document is filed at the registry of deeds in the county that your residence is located in.
 All that is needed is the preparation and recording of a Declaration of Homestead as well as the payment of a state recording fee.
 The total cost is usually only around $100 to prepare and record the document.
 I am sure your attorney would be happy to prepare this document for you or possibly even the banks attorney if you don’t have legal representation at your closing.

 If you are married the document only needs to be filed by one person and the other spouse is protected too.
-Most of the time the homestead is filed at the registry with all the rest of the closing documents when buying a home.
+Most of the time the Massachusetts homestead is filed at the registry with all the rest of the closing documents when buying a home.

-The following are exempt from the Massachusetts Homestead Law:
+The following are exempt from the Massachusetts Homestead Law

-- Federal, state and local taxes, assessments, claims, and liens;
+- Federal, state and local taxes, assessments, claims, and liens.

-- Mortgages used to purchase the residence, and in the case of the elderly homestead, first and second mortgages held by financial institutions or others;
+- Mortgages used to purchase the residence, and in the case of the elderly homestead, first and second mortgages held by financial institutions or others.

-- An execution issued from the Probate Court to enforce its judgment that a spouse pay for the support of a spouse or minor children;
+- An execution issued from the Probate Court to enforce its judgment that a spouse pay for the support of a spouse or minor children.

-- Where buildings on land not owned by those declaring of a Homestead estate are attached, levied upon or sold for the ground rent of the lot whereon they stand;
+- Where buildings on land not owned by those declaring of a Homestead estate are attached, levied upon or sold for the ground rent of the lot whereon they stand.

-- Upon an execution issued from a court of competent jurisdiction to enforce its judgment based upon fraud, mistake, duress, undue influence or lack of capacity;
+- Upon an execution issued from a court of competent jurisdiction to enforce its judgment based upon fraud, mistake, duress, undue influence or lack of capacity.

-In 2010 The Massachusetts Homestead Protection Was Revised.
+In 2010 The Massachusetts Homestead Protection Was Revised

 The change in Mass Homestead Law was filed on January 2nd 2010 and is known as House Bill No.1584.
 Below is a summary of the changes that took place: